parallelvirtualcluster/docs/docs/deployment/cluster-architecture.md

 Coordinators are decided at deploy time, and the number of coordinators as well as their network addresses cannot be changed at runtime without extensive downtime and reconfiguration.
 Thus extreme care must be taken to choose the optimal coordinator configuration and network layout when deploying the cluster.

 A normal cluster will contain either 3 or 5 coordinators, depending on its size.
-For clusters of between 3 and 12 nodes, 3 coordinators is generally sufficient; for larger clusters, 5 coordinators may provide additional resiliency as two (2) could then be brought down for maintnance instead of just one (1) while still retaining quorum.
+For clusters of between 3 and 12 nodes, 3 coordinators is generally sufficient; for larger clusters, 5 coordinators may provide additional resiliency as two (2) could then be brought down for maintenance instead of just one (1) while still retaining quorum.

 ### Primary Coordinator